bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## Problem 2: Write an Interface to Describe the Restaurant Object and Data Response

-Currently, from TypeScript's perspective, `getRestaurants()` can return anything.
+Currently, from TypeScript’s perspective, `getRestaurants()` can return anything.
 This means if we use the data from `getRestaurants()`, TypeScript will not be able to notice any mistakes.
 This undermines the whole point of TypeScript!

 ## P2: What You Need to Know

-To solve this problem, you'll need to:
+To solve this problem, you’ll need to:

 - Understand interfaces in TypeScript
-- How to generate an interface with Angular's CLI.
+- How to generate an interface with Angular’s CLI.

 ## Interfaces in TypeScript